databubs/BellaBeat_Case/README.md

 colnames(sleep_day)
 colname(weight_log)
 ```
 Notice how all the dataframes have one similar collumn?
+BINGO!
+"ID" we can later on merge them together!

 # Process/Cleaning Data